 30 - 60 minutes

 Lipstick or other lip cosmetic products are forbidden for a few days after the lip augmentation surgery.
-Ice can be applied on the lips in order to reduce swelling and discomfort.
-Patients need to avoid putting any pressure on the lips for a few days.
+Ice or cold packs can be applied to the lips area in order to reduce and ease swelling and discomfort.
+Patients should avoid putting any pressure on the lips for a few days following the surgery.

 Lip augmentation surgery risks and complications can include: